zalando/postgres-operator/docs/administrator.md

 * **Infrastructure roles** are roles for processes originating from external systems, e.g. monitoring robots.
-The operator creates such roles in all Postgres clusters it manages assuming that Kubernetes secrets with the relevant credentials exist beforehand.
+The operator creates such roles in all Postgres clusters it manages assuming that K8s secrets with the relevant credentials exist beforehand.

 * **Per-cluster robot users** are also roles for processes originating from